v4lli/rspotify/README.md

 ... well, it's a little less *free* here.
 Until now, this repository only contains a Mac OS version.
 If you have a somewhat recent version of Mac OS X and Spotify installted, just navigate to the `server/` directory  and execute `./rspotify_server`.
 Oh, and you need to have `tmux` installed for this "hacky" version of a "server".
 [Get it from Brew](http://mxcl.github.com/homebrew/), for example: `brew install tmux`

 ## Props
-To @younix for the idea, to Conceited Software for providing parts of the *Apple-Script-Spotify-Interface* and my unbeatable commitment to procrastination.
+To [younix](http://github.com/younix/) for the idea, to Conceited Software for providing parts of the *Apple-Script-Spotify-Interface* and to my unbeatable commitment to procrastination.

 My actual [home is inside this gitweb](http://unimplemented.org/gitweb/), but please feel free to send any pull requests here.
 They're very welcome and will be noticed.